sigasi/sigasi_insights/content/manual/setup.md

 * Recommended if you are not using Eclipse yet
 * Installation is trivial: just unzip!
 * Everything is included in a single download
-* Well balanced set of features
+* Well-balanced set of features
 * Optimized for VHDL and Verilog development
 * Complete freedom to add and configure plugins

-## Sigasi Studio Eclipse plugin
+## Sigasi Studio Eclipse Plugin

 The Eclipse plugin has the following characteristics: